The rants of a Nihon-phile.

 Q: Could you send me videos of XX idol that you talked about recently?

 A: If I sent one to you, I’d have to send one to everyone else.
-Okay, seriously, I get this question a lot, so that’s why I’m posting Japanese Media for direct download from Megaupload/Megarotic.
+Okay, seriously, I get this question a lot, and the answer is no. Please support the idol by buying her videos.
+These girls bare their souls (and boobs) to make a living.

-A: I like to shop from places like Yesasia, Amazon Japan, J-List, Hobby Search, and mostly Neowing.
+A: I like to shop from places like Yesasia, Amazon Japan, J-List, Hobby Search, and Neowing.
 What it all comes down to is finding a store you really like shopping from, and having a backup plan if they don’t have something in stock anymore.
-Sadly, Japanese companies are notorious for producing single runs of merchandise and slapping a limited edition sticker on them, so in this hobby, there’s no room for hesitation – preorder it if you want it, and pray that you have enough in your credit card to do so.
-I would be so bankrupt if I ever went to an anime convention.
+Sadly, Japanese companies are notorious for producing single runs of merchandise and slapping a limited edition sticker on them, so in this hobby, there’s no room for hesitation; pre-order it if you want it, and pray that you have enough in your credit card to do so.
+Or you could just not care and only buy what’s available.
+Sometimes, you can’t help it when something goes out of print.
+On the flip side, if something sells out and is popular enough, it may become available at a later date (sometimes much later).

 Q: Don’t you ever get broke from buying Japanese media?